As an amazon associate, we earn from qualifying purchases.

 After a ride, untack and allow your horse 5-10 minutes in the round pen or arena before you turn them loose in their pasture.
 Because horses tend to roll after being untacked, they’ll likely use the time to roll in the relatively clean footing of the arena rather than in fresh mud or grass.

-Most horses will roll while sweaty and providing them after-exercise turnout in a clean space may prevent them from running to a mud puddle as soon as they are turned out.
+Most horses will roll while sweaty.
+Providing them after-exercise turnout in a clean space may prevent them from running to a mud puddle as soon as they are turned out.

 6. Manage grass in Pastures